TheSavageTeddy/tetrain-extension/README.md

    * doesn't work in medium or small size
    * also make it show when overlay is on
   * ✓ Fix image blocks flashing (when style is 'tetra')
-* !
-Make scoring and rows cleared look and positioned better
 * ✓ Add 'ghost' blocks indicating where block will land
 * ✓ Add levels
 * ✓ Fix size for hold and next canvas